bassmannate/tonelib-zoom-apptainer/README.md

 The container uses apptainer which can be found here: https://apptainer.org/

 Once Apptainer is installed, you should be able to download the sif file and execute it from the terminal by naviating to the directory containing the sif file and using ./tonelib.sif

+Changes to the container can be made by editing the def file and rebuilding the container.